 - 2 Tbsp. olive oil, divided

-- A 2 lb. boneless pork shoulder (also called pork butt)
+- A 2 lb. boneless pork shoulder or pork butt roast

 - 1 cup unsalted chicken broth or water

 - 1 onion cut into quarters

 - In a small bowl, combine salt and pepper and stir to combine.

 - Rub pork roast with the salt mixture on all sides.

 - Select the Sauté button to heat the Instant Pot.
 When “Hot” is displayed, add the olive oil.

 - Add the seasoned pork roast and sear on all sides, approximately 4 minutes per side.

 - When roast has been seared on all sides, press Cancel and remove roast from the Instant Pot.
 Place on a plate and set aside.

 - Add the broth or water and the garlic powder to the Instant Pot, scraping any bits from the bottom with a wooden spoon or rubber spatula.

 - Place the trivet in the bottom of the Instant Pot.
 Lay the roast on top of the trivet and arrange the onions around.